 When it comes to Fujifilm X-A5 deals, we've got you covered.
 Our price tracking system has scanned all the major retailers to bring you the biggest bargains, so you can be sure you're getting the cheapest price possible on this retro-styled mirrorless model.
 Here are today's best Fujifilm X-A5 camera deals.
 And we have seen some fantastic prices on this camera, thanks in part to the recent launch of the similar Fujifilm X-A7 (though do make sure you check if you can get a better price on the X-A7, which you can check in our price comparison tables below).

 The retro-styled Fujifilm X-A5 is a small mirrorless camera that's designed to encourage photographers to make the step up from their smartphone’s built-in counterpart.

-It arrives with the well-reviewed heritage of Fujifilm’s X-series system propping it up, but with average specs at an average price, and lacking a built-in viewfinder, what does this model possess to help it stand out from the bustling crowd?
+It arrived with the well-reviewed heritage of Fujifilm’s X-series system propping it up, but with average specs at an average price, and lacking a built-in viewfinder, what does this model possess to help it stand out from the bustling crowd?